 How Much Money Does a Sommelier Make?

 If you are interested in a wine-related job, you should not only focus on openings for sommeliers.
 Many jobs with different names cover more or less the same responsibilities.
-And in fact, many professionals who are certified sommelier work in precisely these jobs.
+And in fact, many certified sommelier work in precisely these jobs.
 Other positions are entry-level jobs that are great for gaining work experience before taking the exam.

 - The position of a wine waiter (or wine steward) is a typical entry-level job.
 Like “normal” waiters, wine waiters focus on customer service and giving patrons advice and recommendations.